sevagh/demucs.cpp/README.md

 # demucs.cpp

-C++17 library that implements the inference of the [Demucs v4 hybrid transformer](https://github.com/facebookresearch/demucs) and [Demucs v3 hybrid](https://github.com/facebookresearch/demucs/tree/v3) models, which are high-performance PyTorch neural networks for music source separation.
+C++17 library that implements inference for the [Demucs v4 hybrid transformer](https://github.com/facebookresearch/demucs) and [Demucs v3 hybrid](https://github.com/facebookresearch/demucs/tree/v3) models, which are high-performance PyTorch neural networks for music source separation.

 It uses only the standard library (C++17) and the header-only library [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) as dependencies, making it suitable to compile and run on many platforms.
 It was designed for low-memory environments by sacrificing the speed of the Torch implementation.